theharshkwatra/Frontend-Project/README.md

 # Frontend-Project

-Open the README file and explore the website for detailed insights and further information.
+Open the MAIN.html file and explore the website for detailed insights and further information.